Chalwk/JeriCraftDocs/HALO/ABOUT.md

 # JeriCraft Halo Servers Overview

-Welcome to **JeriCraft**'s Halo community!
-Our collection of Halo servers provides a diverse range of exciting and unique game modes designed to challenge players, foster competition, and provide endless fun.
+Welcome to **JeriCraft**'s **Halo: Combat Evolved** community!
+Our collection of **Halo: Combat Evolved** servers provides a diverse range of exciting and unique game modes designed to challenge players, foster competition, and provide endless fun.
 Whether you're a fan of strategic team-based gameplay, intense free-for-all action, or something in between, we have something for everyone.

-Here’s a quick overview of our current Halo servers:
+Here’s a quick overview of our current **Halo: Combat Evolved** servers:

 | Game Mode                                                                   | Description                                                                                                                                                  | Server                 |
 |-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|